-You will need to have access to the module connectors or a OEM switch to pair fobs.
-To understand pin names and functions please reference Chapter 4: Module Operation and Features (41337-01).
-There may be a push button attached to J13P2, if it is not supplied, short J13P2 (learn pin) to J11P1 (12Volt pin) when it say's "push button".
+You will need to have access to the module connectors or an OEM switch to pair fobs.
+To understand pin names and functions please reference Chapter 4: Module Operation and Features (40758-02).
+There may be a push button attached to J13P2 in the overhead console above the driver's seat, if it is not supplied, short J13P2 (learn pin) to J11P1 (12Volt pin) when Pairing Steps say "push button".

-Note: Programming new fobs unlearn any programmed fobs previously stored.
+Note: Programming new fobs will unlearn any programmed fobs previously stored.
 You may learn up to 20 fobs.
 Make sure you have all the fobs that you wish to program before starting this process.

 - 1. Press the push button 3 times within 5 seconds (more than 3 is acceptable) - a.
-The e-Controller locks, then unlocks the entry door as an audible indication that Fob Learn Mode is running. - b.
-Two LEDs (red and green) located near the DIP switches inside the e-Controller remain on flashing in tandem, as long as the controller is in learn mode. - 2.
+The PKE Controller locks, then unlocks the entry door as an audible indication that Fob Learn Mode is running. - b.
+Two LEDs (red and green) located near the DIP switches inside the PKE Controller remain on flashing in tandem while the controller is in learn mode. - 2.
 Press and release a button (any button) on each fob.
 Only 1 button per fob is necessary. - 3.
-The e-Controller locks then unlocks the entry door as an audible indication as each fob is added. - 4.
+The PKE Controller locks then unlocks the entry door as an audible indication as each fob is added. - 4.
 Wait 10 seconds after the last desired fob is added. - 5.
-Entry door unlocks the red and green LEDs stop flashing and you exit Fob Learn Mode.
+Entry door unlocks, the red and green LEDs stop flashing, and you exit Fob Learn Mode.